CashMax Title & Loan logo

 CashMax has operated in Texas for over 20 years, building a network of more than 35 physical store locations across the state.
 The Fort Worth location on NE 28th Street is one of many storefronts designed to provide fast, in-person access to short-term credit for Texas residents who need cash quickly.

 The company offers three core products: payday loans, cash advances, and title loans.
 Borrowers can apply online or walk into any store location.
-CashMax advertises that most loans can be completed in as little as 15 minutes, making it one of the faster options for same-day funding.
+CashMax advertises that most loans can be completed in as little as 15 minutes, making it one of the faster options for provider-stated funding timing.
 The Fort Worth location is open six days a week, including Saturday mornings, with extended hours on Fridays.

 CashMax differentiates itself through its emphasis on customer service and a no-pressure approach.
 The company explicitly states it avoids pushy or aggressive sales tactics, which is notable in a lending segment known for high-pressure environments.
 Customer testimonials on the site highlight staff friendliness and flexibility around payment timing, suggesting some willingness to work with borrowers facing difficulties.